siddheshkakade/Cloud-Computing-Concepts/README.md

 One of the biggest advantages of IaaS in cloud computing is the capability to scale the resources up and down rapidly according to the needs of the enterprise.

-It drives faster time to market
+It drives faster time to market:

 Because IaaS offers virtually infinite flexibility and scalability, enterprises can get their work done more efficiently, ensuring faster development life cycles.

 What are advantages of IaaS?